 Cook rice.
 Saute vegetables in olive oil to desired consistency.
 Scramble eggs.
 Mix all the cooked ingredients together and serve.

-*For infants with a family food history of food allergies discuss delaying eggs until two years of age.
+*For infants with a family food history of food allergies discuss delaying eggs until two years of age with your doctor.

 Add ricotta cheese to the fried rice to help it stick together better for finger food consistency.